r-nab/SourceCodeBackup/README.md

 - Web interface for managing repository mirrors
 - Automatic repository mirroring every 12 hours (or custom cron)
 - Download repositories as zip files
-- Configuration stored in `config.yaml`
+- Configuration stored in `configs/config.yaml`
 - Mirrored repositories stored in `repos` directory

 ## Configuration

-The application stores its configuration in `config.yaml`.
+The application stores its configuration in `configs/config.yaml`.
 This file is automatically created when the application starts.
 You don't need to modify it manually as all operations can be performed through the web interface.
+To persist configuration across container restarts, make sure to mount a local `configs` directory as shown above.